AnthonyAlade/Excel-Projects/README.md

 This repository contains  key Excel Projects :

 1. This project is an interactive sales dashboard built using Microsoft Excel to analyze and visualize bike sales data.
 The dashboard provides key insights into sales performance, trends, and customer behavior, enabling data-driven decision-making
 2. This project involves the analysis of a school survey dataset containing information about students' performance in math, reading, and writing.
-The dataset also includes various demographic and academic-related factors such as gender, parental education level, lunch typem, and test preparation
+The dataset also includes various demographic and academic-related factors such as gender, parental education level, lunch type, and test preparation

 ## Project 1: Bikes sales
 ### Description